CastlegateHOA/GoverningDocs/Documents/Rules and Regulations.md

 * Any shade canopy must be a solid tan, earth tone, forest green or sky blue.
 * Submit a brochure or picture.

-#### Ramada’s, Gazebos and Pergolas
+#### Ramadas, Gazebos, and Pergolas
-Ramada’s (a flat roofed, open air shade structure), gazebos (a roofed structure that offers an open view of surrounding area) and pergolas (an open air structure with a cross beam "roof") may be considered in the rear yards only and require prior review and approval by the Committee, subject to the following guidelines:
+Ramadas (a flat roofed, open air shade structure), gazebos (a roofed structure that offers an open view of surrounding area), and pergolas (an open air structure with a cross beam "roof") may be considered in the rear yards only and require prior review and approval by the Committee, subject to the following guidelines:
 * Maximum square footage (under roof area) is 200 square feet.
 * Maximum roof height Is 10 feet at the highest point.
 * The structure must be set back a minimum of 4 feet from any perimeter wall.